Code360In/katacoda-scenarios-32/docker-oracle/step4.md

 `select * from DBA_SYS_PRIVS where GRANTEE = 'MICKEY';`{{execute T1}}

-Describe the DBA_SYS_PRIVS table to understsand more about the attributes:
+Describe the DBA_SYS_PRIVS table to understand  more about the attributes:

 `describe DBA_SYS_PRIVS`{{execute T1}}